 Now pour that clear, liquid lard either into jars (which keep well in the fridge, and are easy to scoop out of), or a mold (I use a bread pan).
 Molding lard into blocks makes it easy to store lard for longer periods of time in the freezer.
 Since I render a lot of lard at once, I do both – I pour some into jars for short-term storage in the fridge, and mold the rest into blocks for long term storage in the freezer.

 For the molds – I go ahead and put the bread pans full of liquid lard in the freezer.
 An hour later, I take them out and unmold them.
 Just run a little warm water over the sides and bottom of the bread pan, then plop that loaf of lard out onto a cutting board.
 I chop each loaf into four pieces, for easier use, then wrap the pieces in parchment paper before putting them into freezer bags.
 I use my food saver to vacuum seal the bags, but if you don’t have a vacuum sealer, no stress.
 A regular old ziploc freezer bag works just fine.
 I like to weigh each bag and write the weight on the bag…but that’s probably just me being a little too type-A. It does make it easy to quickly calculate how many pounds of lard you just rendered up.
 For my last batch, I started with 12 pounds of beautiful pure fatback, and ended up with just about exactly 10 pounds of rendered lard, plus a good lot of cracklings.
+Want an even faster way to render perfect lard?
+Here’s how to render it in an Instant Pot.

 About those cracklings.
 While your lard is firming up in the fridge or freezer – spread those little brown bits of goodness out on a cookie sheet and let them cool.
 I sprinkle just a tiny bit of salt on them, but honestly they’re pretty tasty the way they are.
 I pull out any large, solid-looking ones, because with the long rendering process, some of these get hard enough I’m afraid I’d crack a canine.
 I save those ones for dog treats, since I figure actual canine canines are probably up to the challenge.
 The smaller, lighter-colored bits are like rich, crackly, salty popcorn.
 Enjoy them in moderation, but by all means – don’t let them go to waste!